-That said, there are a number of countries that have recently said they will accept antigen tests as an alternative to PCR tests, most notably Italy and the Canary Islands.
+That said, there are a number of countries that have recently said they will accept antigen tests as an alternative to PCR tests, most notably Italy, Denmark, Norway and Jamaica.

 Given that these tests can become part of the boarding process, the whole landscape of testing for travel could change if they gain wider acceptance.